 Apple Cup, other UW football traditions at stake in conference discussions

-If the Pac-12 crumbles and University of Washington athletics go to the Big Ten, then big football traditions, including the Apple Cup, could be at stake.
+If the Pac-12 crumbles and University of Washington athletics move to the Big Ten Conference, big football traditions, including the Apple Cup, could be at stake.

 “Let’s watch the next 24 hours to 36 hours,” Seattle Sports morning host Brock Huard said.
 “There is a lot at stake for a lot of institutions.”